Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-2/labs/mongoose-store.md

 This assignment spans over two class days.

-You will be required to submit this particular assignment just once before Monday at 10 AM.
-We suggest that you **do not save it all for Sunday night** and at least try to do the following:
+You will be required to submit this particular assignment each night to show your progress, get feedback on any issues you may be running into, etc.

 **On the first night of this homework, you should work on having:**
-- The app setup, the database connected, the index and show page and new/create page done
+- The app setup, the database connected, the index and show page and new/create page done, and a seed route with seed data

 **On the second night of this homework, you should continue working on it so that the app:**
 - Will have delete, update, buy button, router and some css added.